Long-time behavior of 3 dimensional Ricci flow -- Introduction: Introduction

 A major ingredient that is used in this analysis is the fact that, in most cases, the solid tori $S_{i,t}$ admit compressing disks of bounded area.
 By this we mean that for every solid torus $S_{i,t}$ we can find a map $h_{i,t} : D^2 \to M$ with the following properties: $h_{i,t} (\partial D^2) \subset \partial S_{i,t}$ and $h_{i,t} |_{\partial D^2}$ parameterizes a loop that is non-contractible in $\partial S_{i,t}$ (but contractible in $M$).
 Moreover, the time-$t$ area of $h_{i,t}$, is $< A_0 t$ for some uniform constant $A_0 < \infty$ that only depends on the topology of $M$.
 These compressing disks roughly arise from the intersection of $S_{i,t}$ with certain ``minimal simplicial complexes'', whose area is bounded by $A t$ for some other uniform $A < \infty$.
 Note that both the area bound for these ``minimal simplicial complexes'' and the extraction of said compressing disks are two non-trivial steps in our proof and occupy most of the second and third paper, \cite{Bamler-LT-simpcx} and \cite{Bamler-LT-topology}.
 Furthermore, unfortunately, the extraction of the compressing disk seems to fail in the special case in which $M$ is topologically a quotient of a $2$-torus bundle over a circle.
 In this case, we employ a different argument, which makes use of the special topology of $M$.

 Taking all these facts into account, the analysis of the $S_{i,t}$ yields the following conclusion for each $i$: Either the diameter of $S_{i,t}$ is bounded by a constant of the form $D_0 \sqrt{t}$ and the curvature on $S_{i,t}$ is bounded by a constant of the form $K_0 t^{-1}$ or the diameter of $S_{i,t}$ is larger than $D_0 \sqrt{t}$ and the solid torus $S_{i,t}$ persists in a certain sense if we go backwards in the flow on a long time-interval of the form $[\alpha_0 t, t]$.
 Moreover, after passing to a smaller solid torus, we find a loop $\gamma_{i,t} \subset \partial S_{i,t}$ that is non-contractible in $\partial S_{i,t}$, but contractible in $M$, that is short and whose geodesic curvature is sufficiently controlled on the whole time-interval $[\alpha_0 t, t]$.
-This loop can be chosen such that it spans a disk $h'_{i,t} : D^2 \to M$ of area $< A_1 \alpha_0 t$ at time $\alpha_0 t$.
+This loop can be chosen such that it spans a disk $h'_{i,t} : D^2 \to M$ of area $< A_1 \alpha_0 t$ at time $\alpha_0 t$, where $A_1$ can be determined from $A_0$ and the topology of $M$.
 See Figure \ref{fig:picturewithSi} for an illustration of these two cases.

 We can finally rule out the second case using a minimal disk argument, which is due to Hamilton.
 This argument implies that the loop $\gamma_{i,t}$ can only be short and have bounded geodesic curvature on a maximal time-interval of the form $[\alpha_0 t, B(A_1) \alpha_0 t]$, where $B(A_1) < \infty$ only depends on $A_1$.
 This bound follows from a computation that implies that the area of a minimal disk that is spanned by the given loop has to go to zero before time $B(A_1) \alpha_0 t$.
 As a result, Hamilton's minimal disk argument yields a contradiction if $\alpha_0$ is chosen small enough such that $B(A_1) \alpha_0 t < t$.
 This implies that the diameter of each $S_{i,t}$ must be bounded by $D_0 \sqrt{t}$ and hence the curvature is bounded by $K_0 t^{-1}$ on each $S_{i,t}$.
 We hence obtain the desired curvature bound on the last remaining part of $M$, concluding the proof of the Main Theorem.
 Note that the choice of constants $D_0, K_0$ and $\alpha_0$ is highly non-trivial.